IHRA definition of antisemitism: United Kingdom

 It has also been adopted by religious and educational institutions such as the Church of Scotland and King's College London.
 In 2017, a resolution to the University and College Union called for the union to formally reject the definition.

-In August 2019, Tower Hamlets London Borough Council refused to host the fifth annual charity bike ride event in aid of Palestinian children in Gaza called BigRide4Palestine due to concerns that criticism of Israel would violate the IHRA-WDA.
+In August 2019, Tower Hamlets London Borough Council refused to host the fifth annual charity bike ride event in aid of Palestinian children in Gaza called BigRide4Palestine due to concerns that included the possibility that how it criticised Israel would violate the IHRA-WDA adopted by the council.
 Antony Lerman concluded that the IHRA-WDA was an obstacle to constructive criticism of Israel.
-23 signatories of an open letter to The Guardian stated that the council's refusal to host the charity event vindicated concerns raised about the definition and that it "demonstrates that freedom of expression on Palestine in this country is now being suppressed".
-The signatories included Geoffrey Bindman, Lindsey German, Nadia Hijab, Kate Hudson, Dr Ghada Karmi, Mike Leigh, Jenny Manson, Kika Markham, Karma Nabulsi, Clare Short, Norman Warner, and Mark Serwotka.
+23 signatories of an open letter to The Guardian stated that the council's refusal to host the charity event vindicated concerns raised about the definition.

 In September 2019, Robert Jenrick, the newly appointed Secretary of State for Housing, Communities and Local Government, said it was "unacceptable that places receiving public money, such as universities and local authorities, choose not to accept our IHRA definition of antisemitism and use it when considering matters such as disciplinary procedures".
 He said he would write to such organisations and that failure to comply would also be "unacceptable".

+In 2026, the British Medical Association passed a motion opposing the National Health Service's use of the IHRA working definition of antisemitism and called for a review of its application.
+That was due to concerns raised by some members that the definition could have implications for freedom of expression in discussions relating to Israel and Palestine.
+Supporters of the use of the IHRA definition said that it is a safeguard against antisemitism in relevant settings.